-Other income increased by 43.4% from RM4.3 million in FY2019 to RM6.1 million in FY2020 mainly due to interim insurance compensation of RM2.7 million received by our subsidiary in Vietnam during the financial year for a fire incident which occurred in FY2018 offset by lower unrealised foreign exchange gain of RM1.5 million in FY2020 compared to FY2019.
+Other income increased by 87.0% from RM6.1 million in FY2020 to RM11.5 million in FY2021 mainly due to final insurance compensation of RM7.7 million received by a furniture plant in Vietnam in FY2021 for a fire incident occurred in FY2018 as compared to only RM2.7 million interim insurance compensation received in FY2020.

 The Group's operating costs comprised selling and distribution expenses, administrative expenses and other expenses.
-The Group's total operating costs amounted to RM55.5 million in FY2020 and were 2.3% higher than FY2019 due to higher fair value loss on derivatives of RM1.2 million in FY2020 compared to FY2019 and higher allowance for expected credit losses on trade receivables of RM2.8 million in FY2020 compared to FY2019.
+The Group's total operating costs amounted to RM64.5 million in FY2021 and were 16.3% higher than FY2020 mainly due to higher selling and distribution expenses as a result of increase in logistic and shipping costs and higher foreign exchange losses of RM2.4 million recorded.

-Finance costs increased by 1.9% from RM3.9 million in FY2019 to RM4.0 million in FY2020.
-The increase was mainly due to the recognition of interest expense on lease liabilities as a result of adoption of MFRS 16: Leases offset by reduction in interest rates by global banks as a measure to assist businesses affected by the Covid-19 pandemic.
+Finance costs decreased by 25.7% from RM4.0 million in FY2020 to RM3.0 million in FY2021.
+The decrease was due to reduction in interest rates by global banks to stimulate gloomy global economy resulted by Covid-19 pandemic.

-Profit before income tax of the Group amounted to RM23.0 million in FY2020, representing a decrease of 28.5% from RM32.1 million in FY2019.
-The decrease was in line with the decrease in gross profit.
+Profit before tax of the Group amounted to RM71.6 million in FY2021, representing a significant increase of 211.6% from RM23.0 million in FY2020.
+The increase was in line with the increase in gross profit offset with higher selling and distribution expenses due to increase in logistic and shipping costs.

-Profit net of tax of the Group amounted to RM16.8 million in FY2020, representing a decrease of 13.2% from RM19.4 million in FY2019 which was in line with the decrease in profit before tax.
+Profit for the year of the Group amounted to RM53.8 million in FY2021, representing a substantial increase of 220.4% from RM16.8 million in FY2020 was in line with increase in profit before tax offset with current year tax provision.